luchob/oauth2-passwordgrant-example/README.md

 }
 ```

-## Starting and using the resource server
+## Starting and using the resource service

 Navigate to the project root, e.g. `oauth2-passwordgrant-example` and execute `gradlew :res:bootRun`.
-The resource server should be up and running at [http://localhost:9999](http://localhost:9999).
+The resource service should be up and running at [http://localhost:9999](http://localhost:9999).
 A REST client like Postman can be used for testing.

 ### Getting a resource without token